rkitover/vimpager/doc/vimpager.md

 let g:less.enabled = 0
 ```

 You can still enable less mode with this setting by pressing ",v".
+If you

-At runtime whenever less mode is toggled with ,v , this variable will
+define `g:mapleader` then it will be the value of `g:mapleader` plus `v`
-reflect the current state, regardless of the initial value.
+instead of `,v`.

 Put the following into your .vimrc/vimpagerrc if you want to use gvim/MacVim
 for your pager window: